enverarslan/SortingAlgorithms/README.md

 Counting comparions and swaps, analyzing for already sorted(ascending and descending) arrays.

 Note: Using big sized array may cause memory allocation and segmentation fault errors.
-Because some algorithms use recursion and these codes not writing for production.
+Because some algorithms use recursion and these codes are not written for production.
 Its all about learning.

 ## Lists of Algorithms
 - [x] Bubble